ErdalNayir/CQRS_Pattern_with_Identity_Docker/README.md

-# CQRS_Pattern_with_Identity
+# CQRS_Pattern_with_Identity_Docker

-The project aims to learn the CQRS pattern and Identity Server.
+The project aims to learn the CQRS pattern and Identity Server and Api has been containerized with docker

 This project includes
+*  Containezire API with Docker
 *  Identity Server
 *  Clean Code Architecture
 *  Fluent Validation